 Fit For Sport, the UK’s leaders in engaging and educating children and young people through physical activity, have revealed that a shocking 79% of pupils measured through their Healthy Active Schools System (HASS) are failing to meet the recommended fitness levels for their age.

-Dean Horridge, CEO and Founder of Fit For Sport, unveiled the findings of the research at Elevate 2018, the UK’s largest physical activity trade show, where he chaired a seminar on ‘Getting kids active at school’ on Wednesday 9 May 2018.
+Dean Horridge, CEO and Founder of Fit For Sport, unveiled the findings of the research at Elevate 2018, the UK’s largest physical activity trade show, where he chaired a seminar on ‘Getting kids active at school’.

 Fit For Sport, the leading children’s activity providers, launched HASS back in January 2017 in a bid to tackle inactivity amongst primary school pupils.
 With an estimated 1.6 million children in the UK beginning secondary school as obese, calls to curb unhealthy eating and inactivity have never been so prevalent.